 When I started my school nine years back I was really worried about freedom and discipline or responsibility.Now I am convinced children follow what they see around them and we need to be the role models and also repetitive reinforcement is necessary until they learn to do a task.

-Personally, I would like to highlight a couple points – don’t try to do it all on your own.
+Personally, I would like to highlight a couple of points – don’t try to do it all on your own.
 Team up with other like-minded people.
 If you decide to homeschool, I suggest inviting your friends to join you.
 Work as a team.
 Number two – children are naturally drawn to authentic people.
 I believe that before teaching children within the Montessori environment is necessary to understand what it is for YOU.
 Personally cherish your moments of concentration, treat others with respect, set for yourself appropriate challenges and learn to follow your own passion in life, learn to embrace your mistakes, get rooted in your own culture.
-Once you understand the value of the Montessori principals in your life, your inner being will guide you to become the best Montessori teacher and parent you can be.
+Once you understand the value of the Montessori principles in your life, your inner being will guide you to become the best Montessori teacher and parent you can be.

 What else would you add to this list?